 Entry into the U.S. has become more difficult for foreign nationals seeking permanent resident status.
 Thus, they are relying on the investment route more frequently than ever before to obtain Permanent Residency Visas (Green Cards).
 EB-5 is an investment based immigration program.
 A EB-5 Visa is the easiest and fastest way to get there.
 However, it is not the cheapest.
 E-2 & L-1 Visas require smaller investments but require the investor to be involved.
 Every year the EB-5 program allows up to 10,000 visas to be issued.
 While this may seem like not very many, the full quota is usually not taken.
 So you can get one if you have the money.
 Ah, yes the money.
-Basically the person seeking the visa needs to make an investment of $500,000 (plus ancillary costs of about $50 to $60 thousand) or a $1 Million investment (plus the same ancillary costs).
-(Please note that because of changes to the regulations the investments go from $500,000 to $900,00 and from a $1 Million to $1.8 Million in November of 2019)
+Basically the person seeking the visa needs to make an investment of $900,000 (plus ancillary costs of about $50 to $60 thousand) or a $1.8 Million investment (plus the same ancillary costs) depending on where the investment is going to be made.

 EB-5 Visa Program

 The EB-5 visa program is a good way to raise money for a business.
 In exchange for the foreign investor investing in your business, he gets both a permanent residency visa (Green Card) and an investment.
 This type of investment works for both real estate and other business.
 The principle criterion is that for each $900,000/$1,800,000 investment you must create 10 full-time jobs.
 Typically the investor receives a relatively modest compensation for the use of their money, approximately 3% +/-.
 Not only can you raise a lot of money this way, but the cost of the money is cheap.